mjdominus/git-util/README.md

 some additional options to the `git-merge` command, and it fetches the target branch, merges to it, and pushes it back, again in quick succession.

+`git-pusho` is for pushing local branches to a shared repository.
+If your username is `fred` and you have branch `topic` checked out, then `git pusho` is equivalent to `git push origin topic:fred/topic`.
+Unrecognized options are passed along to `git-push`.

 `git-re-edit` runs `git-dirtyfiles` and invokes the editor on all the currently-dirty files, or if there are no dirty files, the files that